Pollock

 4. Set the fish on it's belly and cut down to the backbone on both sides.
 Then work across the backbone at the tail and work forward.

 5. When you get to the rib cage, cut the ribs from the backbone with kitchen shears and pull them from the fillets with long nose pliers.
 They are short and very thin, but easy to locate in the soft flesh.
-There are also some centerline spines for the length of the body cavity which should be pulled out straight forward.
+There are also some centerline pin bones for the length of the body cavity which should be pulled out straight forward.

 6. The front lower part of the skirt is coated with a jelly like substance.
 I make a diagonal cut leaving only the part with normal flesh attached to the fillet.